openturns/openturns/python/doc/theory/reliability_sensitivity/ranking_src.rst

 attempt to measure linear relationships that exist between :math:`Y^j` and the different components :math:`X^i`.

-The principle of the multiple linear regression model (see for more details) consists of attempting to find the function that links the variable :math:`Y^j` to the :math:`n_x` variables :math:`X^1,\ldots,X^{n_X}` by means of a linear model:
+The principle of the multiple linear regression model consists of attempting to find the function that links the variable :math:`Y^j` to the :math:`n_x` variables :math:`X^1,\ldots,X^{n_X}` by means of a linear model: